medizininformatik-initiative/kerndatensatz-basis/input/pagecontent/profiles-and-extensions.md

 ### Extensions

 The following [extensions](http://hl7.org/fhir/R4/extensibility.html) have been defined as part of the MII Implementation Guide.
-A [registry of standard extensions](http://hl7.org/fhir/R4/extensibility-registry.html) can be found in the FHIR specification and additional extensions may be registered on the HL7 FHIR registry at <http://hl7.org/fhir/registry>.
+A [registry of standard extensions](http://hl7.org/fhir/extensions/extension-registry.html) can be found in the FHIR specification and additional extensions may be registered on the HL7 [FHIR-Registry](https://registry.fhir.org/).

 #### Treatment Case Module Extensions